Server data from the Official MCP Registry

 └─────────────────────────────────┘

-One MCP tool, syslog, is exposed.
-Use the required action argument to run search, tail, errors, hosts, sessions, search_sessions, abuse, ai_correlate, usage_blocks, project_context, list_ai_tools, list_ai_projects, correlate, stats, status, apps, source_ips, timeline, patterns, context, get, ingest_rate, silent_hosts, clock_skew, anomalies, compare, compose_status, compose_doctor, unaddressed_errors, ack_error, unack_error, notifications_recent, notifications_test, or help.
+One MCP tool, cortex, is exposed.
+Use the required action argument to run search, filter, tail, errors, hosts, map, sessions, search_sessions, abuse, abuse_incidents, abuse_investigate, ai_correlate, usage_blocks, project_context, list_ai_tools, list_ai_projects, correlate, stats, status, apps, source_ips, timeline, patterns, context, get, ingest_rate, silent_hosts, clock_skew, anomalies, compare, compose_status, compose_doctor, unaddressed_errors, ack_error, unack_error, notifications_recent, notifications_test, similar_incidents, ask_history, incident_context, graph, or help.

 | Action | Purpose |